OpenTOS/Terms-of-Service/README.md

-#OpenToS / The Open ToS Project
+#OpenToS / The Open TOS Project

 The goal of this project and repository is to develop a free and open Terms of Service documents in the Finnish language (and optionally in other languages).